Stamp out disease! What do you need to know?

 Managing environmental conditions:

 Altering row or plant spacing, changing irrigation method or frequency, or changing sowing date are means of manipulating environmental conditions to be less conducive to infection and disease spread in the host plant.

 High planting rates can compensate for seedling mortality but a dense canopy favours development of bacterial blight, Alternaria leaf spot and boll rots.
 Avoid rank growth and a dense canopy with optimised nitrogen and water and the use of growth regulators where required.
 Considering an early planting date, or a delayed harvest, may be an appropriate response to various disease problems.
-In fields where Fusarium wilt is present avoid inter row cultivations after seedling stage as mechanical damage to the roots provides a site for infection by the pathogen.
+In fields where Fusarium and/or Verticillium wilt is present, avoid inter row cultivations after seedling stage as mechanical damage to the roots provides a site for infection by the pathogen.